Chocolate Almond Butter Fat Bombs (Keto | Low Carb | Sugar-Free)

 - Add the butter, and continue to whisk it, until the sauce becomes thicker and the butter has melted.

 - Take it off the heat and stir in the vanilla extra and salt.
 Allow it to cool for 10 minutes.

 - Pour the chocolate sauce on the almond butter base, and place the bars in the refrigerator for 1 hour, until solid enough to roll into balls.

 - Slice sections of these bars into strips or little squares, and using your hands (or a cookie scoop) form them into 20 even-sized balls.

-- Eat them straight away, or store in an air-tight container, in the refrigerator, until desired.
+- Eat them straight away, or store in an air-tight container, in the freezer, until desired.

 Net Carbs: 0.8g

 Please note, I am not a certified nutritionist and the nutritional information for this recipe is provided for informational purposes only.
 I aim to provide the most accurate information possible, but I advise you calculate the nutritional information yourself using your favorite nutrition calculator.
 Also, please note I remove xylitol sweetener from the carb count and net carb count, as it has shown that it doesn’t affect blood sugar levels.